-(i) You'll be stared at and talked about like a monkey in a cage, though you won't be THAT unusual as theres quite a few fallangs about.
+(i) You'll be stared at and talked about like a monkey in a cage, though you won't be that unusual as theres quite a few farangs about.

 Taxis, buses....or horse and cart?

 Buses and minibuses to Hatyai, Pattani and Yala.
 Taxis are beaten up, gigantic station wagons and are pricey unless shared, generally used to get to another town only.
-Local travel is generally in the form of 4-wheeled Tuktuks (8-10 baht anywhere in Songkhla) or motorcycle taxis (20 baht, but have been known to rip newbies off).
+Local travel is generally in the form of 4-wheeled tuk-tuks (20-40 baht anywhere in Songkhla) or motorcycle taxis (20-30 baht, but have been known to rip newbies off).

 Main advantages of living there?

 It's a laidback, pretty seaside town, with lots of work for teachers, and not yet over-run with backpackers.
-Excellent seafood and cooked breakfasts.
-Three beaches are never more that 10 minutes walk away.
-Very handy for border runs with the Sadao Crossing only 1 hour 30 minutes away.
+It has excellent seafood and cooked breakfasts.
+There are three beaches never more than 10 minutes walk away.
+It's very handy for border runs with the Sadao crossing only an hour and a half away.

 And what are the downsides?